iefserge/gitncoffee/README.md

 # Welcome to Gitpatch!

-**Gitpatch** is a cloud-based source code hosting service built to help teams move faster and collaborate more efficiently using Git.
+**Gitpatch** is a cloud-based source code hosting and code review service built on top of Git.
 Gitpatch offers a unique approach to code review based on patches and patch stacks.

-While still in early beta, Gitpatch has been developed from scratch with performance in mind at every level.
-We believe it's the fastest Git service out there.
+While still in early beta, Gitpatch has been developed from scratch with performance in mind on every level.

 ## Features

 - **Git Repository Hosting:** Mirror any repository to Gitpatch by adding a remote URL and pushing it.
 Repository will be automatically created on the initial push.
-- **Code Review:** Submit patches for your team to review by creating named branches that begin with `patch/` and `patchstack/`.
+- **Code Review:** Submit patches to review by creating named branches that begin with `patch/` and `patchstack/`.
 - **Fast and Beautiful UI:** An unusually fast web interface to browse files, commit history and to review patches.

 ## Read more